Feraast/IO21_Q/README.md

 # IO21
-Interview question: Simple NodeJS/Express/MongoDB app to detect age, gender, and mood using Node Red
+Interview question: Simple NodeJS/Express/MongoDB app to detect age, gender, and mood using a Machine Learning node from Node Red